The Top SEO Trends of 2022

 What hasn’t changed is Google’s overall emphasis on the website experience (UX) you are providing.
 What has been true for a while now remains true.
-When it comes to getting on the first page of SERPs, companies should focus on providing a great web experience—down to every individual page—along with improving overall brand perception online and increasing overall brand presence online.
+When it comes to getting on the first page of SERPs, companies should focus on providing a —down to every individual page—along with improving overall brand perception online and increasing overall brand presence online.

 Quick sidenote: I believe links are becoming less of a signal, and I think they will continue to degrade as a ranking factor over time.
 Yes, it’s still one of the core ranking factors, but I believe Google wants to move away from that because of the ways people still manipulate backlinking overall.
 Google’s algorithm may downgrade the importance of signals like this in the future in favor of your overall site experience.

 Third-party cookie elimination reconfirms the need for adaptability

 Don’t buy into the doomsday hype of what Google’s elimination of third-party cookies will mean for your organic traffic.
 The main takeaway for SEOs and business leaders with this shift should be to rely more on first-party data vs. the historical reliance on buying customer info.